am-1118/Chaotic-Forecasting-with-Uncertainty-Quantification/README.md

 * **Deep Echo State Networks (DeepESN):** Dynamically constructed using an FFT-based stopping algorithm, which halted at 3 layers—proving the high-resolution system lacks a deep multi-timescale hierarchy.
 The untrained random reservoir scrambled the clean signal, drastically reducing point accuracy. **(Test MSE: 3.4553 | Test MAE: 1.4769)**.
 Conformal Prediction still maintained mathematical guarantees with **89.19% empirical coverage**, but expanded the interval width to **6.00** to compensate for the high model variance.

 Ultimately, the purpose of this repository was to demonstrate a comprehensive understanding of the machine learning for science workflow by implementing, evaluating, and critically analyzing modern research papers.
-* **Ridge Regression Baseline:** A linear model that flattens the 400 input features (10 steps * 40 variables) to predict the next 40 target states, utilizing L2 regularization to prevent overfitting.